ualsg/ualsg.netlify.app/content/openings/_index.md

 ### Postdocs

-Postdocs are expected to be independent, spearhead new research initiatives, assist with funding applications, and provide guidance to junior members.
+Postdoctoral research fellows are expected to be independent, spearhead new research initiatives, assist with funding applications, and provide guidance to junior members.
-Our Lab enables an environment that accords a degree of freedom in exploring own research ideas, and fosters independent careers of postdoctoral research fellows.
+Our Lab enables an environment that accords a degree of freedom in exploring own research ideas, and fosters careers of postdocs in several ways.

-We announce available postdoc positions in the [openings section](#openings) above, but you are welcome to send an open application, as there always might be a new funded project around the corner.
+We announce available postdoc positions in the [openings section](#openings) above, but you are welcome to send an open application, as there might be a new funded project around the corner.
 Other than that, we welcome prospective postdoctoral fellows on fellowships (see [below](#fellowship-opportunities) for some options).

 ### PhD candidates and research assistants

 Working as RA and/or doing a PhD at NUS is a great opportunity to grow as a scientist and follow your passion in research, and our Lab offers a vibrant and stimulating environment for academic growth.
-[We accept well-motivated and talented prospective PhD candidates](ads/phd-geospatial), but we do not admit them directly.
+[We accept well-motivated and talented prospective PhD candidates](ads/phd-geospatial), but we do not admit them directly as the applications are processed by the school.
 Please read more [below](#doing-a-phd).

 We announce available RA positions in the [openings section](#openings) above, but you are also welcome to send an open application.

 ## Doing a PhD

-We do not offer funded PhD positions, but we accept PhD candidates on a scholarship or those who are self-funded (e.g. through an RA job).
+At the moment, we do not offer funded PhD positions, but we accept PhD candidates on a scholarship or those who are self-funded (e.g. through an RA job).
 The applications to the PhD programme should be done directly to the [School of Design and Environment](http://www.sde.nus.edu.sg), and you are advised to [first get in touch with us to discuss mutual interest](/#contact).
 Please send us an up-to-date CV and a brief proposal containing a summary of the topics that you find interesting and how you plan to fill existing gaps in knowledge, summary of any prior research outputs (code, papers, internships, thesis, etc.), a review of one of our [publications](/publication), and a brief literature review that covers recent developments in your area of interest.

 The [NUS website on graduate admissions](http://www.nus.edu.sg/registrar/prospective-students/graduate) is a good starting point to get more information about doing a PhD at our university.
 The application deadlines are usually 15 November for the intake in August next year, and 15 May for the start in January.
 Please start preparing early, and indicate in your application that you would like to be supervised by Dr {{< mention "filip" >}}.
-If you apply, let us know.

 Sometimes there are [scholarship opportunities by the school](http://www.nus.edu.sg/nusbulletin/school-of-design-and-environment/graduate-education/financial-assistance-and-scholarships/) and also by the [university](http://www.nus.edu.sg/registrar/prospective-students/graduate/scholarship) to partially or fully fund your PhD journey, and there are external funding options.
-Do also check the comprehensive list in the continuation of this web page, which we prepared for candidates seeking external funding.
+Do also check the [comprehensive list](#fellowship-opportunities) in the continuation of this web page, which we prepared for candidates seeking external funding.
-For example, if applicable to you, check out the [The Schlumberger Foundation Faculty for the Future](https://www.facultyforthefuture.net) for another potential scholarship.
+For example, if applicable to you, check out the [The Schlumberger Foundation Faculty for the Future](https://www.facultyforthefuture.net) for a potential scholarship opportunity.
-Please note that most (external) scholarships require a candidate to be admitted to a PhD programme before applying for funding (e.g. providing letter of acceptance from the university).
+Please note that most external scholarship programmes require a candidate to be admitted to a PhD programme before applying for funding (e.g. providing the letter of acceptance from the university).
 Thus, we recommend starting as soon as possible.

 You may also want to read the graduate studies website of either the [Department of Architecture](https://www.sde.nus.edu.sg/arch/programmes/higher-degrees-by-research/) (and its [FAQ](https://www.sde.nus.edu.sg/arch/programmes/higher-degrees-by-research/frequently-asked-questions/)), or the [Department of Real Estate](https://www.sde.nus.edu.sg/rst/graduate/graduate-courses-by-research/hdegree-admission/) (we are part of both).